Manipulator Differential Kinematics: Part 2: Acceleration and Advanced Applications: Advanced Velocity Control

 \section{Advanced Velocity Control}

-Many modern manipulators are redundant -- they have more than 6 degrees of freedom.
-We can exploit this redundancy by having the robot optimise a performance measure while still achieving the original goal.
-In this section, we start with the resolved-rate motion control (RRMC) algorithm explained in Part I of this tutorial
+Many modern manipulators are redundant -- they have more than six degrees of freedom.
+We can exploit this redundancy by having the robot optimise some performance measure while still achieving the original goal.
+In this section, we start with the resolved-rate motion control (RRMC) algorithm explained in Part 1 of this tutorial